mat1520/-spotify-payment-manager-/README.md

 1. User visits the landing page
 2. Selects a Premium plan
 3. Enters card details
-4. System validates input
+4. System validates input in real-time
-5. Data is stored securely
+5. Data is stored securely in Supabase
 6. User is redirected to Spotify support

 ## 👥 Team Access